Commercial Real Estate Purchase Agreements

 Examples of commercial real estate property that will require a purchase agreement during their sale are:

 - Office spaces

 - Retail spaces

-Check out this 12 minute guide by Tyler Cauble on how to purchase your first piece of Commercial Real Estate to gain a better understanding of what aspects of the purchase you should be focus on as you draft an agreement.
+Check out this 12-minute guide by Tyler Cauble on how to purchase your first piece of Commercial Real Estate to gain a better understanding of what aspects of the purchase you should be focusing on as you draft an agreement.

 Common terminologies used in a commercial real estate purchase agreement

 This is a benefit or anything of value that is given or expected in a valid contract.
 In a commercial real estate purchase agreement, consideration is what is expected in exchange for the real estate property.
 This usually comes in the form of money or in some cases, a share in future profits from the use/rental of commercial property.